 When I’m walking someone through the process of handing a door, here are the steps I use:

-- Stand on the secure side (AKA “key side”) of the door and face the door – or imagine yourself doing so.
+- Stand on the secure side (AKA outside or “key side”) of the door and face the door – or imagine yourself doing so.
 I define the secure side as the side where you would insert your key (this is different from the “secured side,” addressed here).
 If the door has a passage set, imagine where the secure side would be if the door had a lock.

 - While facing the door on the secure side, take note of the hinges.
 Are they on your right or your left?